Harsayazheni/Exno.6-Prompt-Engg/README.md

 # Aim
 Development of Python Code Compatible with Multiple AI Tools

-## Algorithm:
-Write and implement Python code that integrates with multiple AI tools to automate the task of interacting with APIs, comparing outputs, and generating actionable insights.

-## Objective:
-Build a Python script that:

 # Algorithm: Write and implement Python code that integrates with multiple AI tools to automate the task of interacting with APIs, comparing outputs, and generating actionable insights.
 a.
 Connects to multiple AI services via APIs.